ItsTato/GammaLauncher/README.md

 # Gamma Launcher
-The all-in-one game launcher perfect for managing your huge libraries of video games & applications (if you want to!).
+The all-in-one game launcher perfect for managing your huge libraries of video games (& applications if you want to!).

 <div align="center">
 	<img src="GammaShowcase.png" alt="Showcase picture" height="512">
 </div>

 ## Changelog
-### 1.0.0
+### 1.1.0
-> [!NOTE]
-> Most features are missing.
-Add Locations and Images manually via the database.
-Location is a path.
-Game is where you add a game or path.
-Image is just an ID.
-Place the image named {id}.{extension} in data/images.
-After this, add the record.
-Image extension must be filled properly.

 ## Progress
 ### Index